otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/assessments/project/README.md

   - At least one many-to-many relationship
   - One additional relationship of any type

+---

-CRUD:
+#### CRUD:

 - Implement the following endpoints:
-  - CRUD operations (create, read all, read by ID, update and delete) for each model.
+  - CRUD operations (create, read all, read by ID, update and delete) for each model
-  - Register, login and logout using token-based authentication.
+  - Register, login and logout using token-based authentication
-  - Catch all .
-  - Health check that verifies the application's status, database connectivity and uptime.
+  - Health check that verifies the application's status, database connectivity and uptime
+  - Catch-all endpoint

 - Implement validation on create and update operations.
 - Implement filtering, sorting and pagination on read all operations.
 - Implement role-based access control with at least two roles.
 Each role should have distinct permissions.
-- Implement content negotation middleware to return responses in JSON format.
+- Implement content negotiation middleware to return responses in JSON format.
 - Implement cache middleware for read all and read by ID operations for each model.
 - Implement rate limiting middleware based on the user's role.
-For example, users with the "x" role may have a higher rate limit than users with the "y" role.
+For example, users with the admin role may have a higher rate limit than users with the user role.

+---

+#### API Tests:

-- Implement API tests for the following:
+Implement API tests for the following:

-  - CRUD operations for each model.
+- CRUD operations for each model
-  - Register, login and logout.
+- Register, login and logout
+- Health check endpoint
-  - Catch all.
+- Catch-all endpoint
-  - Validation.
+- Validation
-  - Filtering, sorting and pagination.
+- Filtering, sorting and pagination
-  - Permissions based on the user's role.
+- Permissions based on the user's role

+API tests should be able to run against both development and production environments.

+---

-Scripts:
+#### Scripts:

-- Include scripts in the package.json file to:
+Include scripts in the package.json file to:

-  - Run the application in development
+- Run the application in development environment
 - Format your code
 - Lint your code
-  - Create and run a PostgreSQL database in development
+- Create and run a PostgreSQL database in development environment
-  - Create and run a PostgreSQL database in testing
+- Create and run a PostgreSQL database for API tests
 - Create a database migration
 - Reset the database
 - Seed the database with five records for each model
 - Build the application for production
 - Run the API tests

+---

-Deployment:
+#### Deployment:

 - Deploy the application to Render.
+- Verify that the deployed application is working correctly by running the API tests against the production environment and testing the endpoints using Postman.
-- Provide a URL to the deployed application in the repository's README.md file.
+- Provide a URL to the deployed application in `documentation.md`.

+---

 ### Code Quality and Best Practices - Learning Outcome 1 (20%)